-5 New 2019 Shoe Trends That'll Put You Ahead Of The Crowd This Year
+5 Surprising Shoe Trends That Will Put You Ahead Of The Crowd In 2019

 Much like the start of a new year, a new chapter of your life begins with putting your best foot forward.
 Sure, it's an overplayed cliché, but it's a cliché for good reason: The truth is that a great pair of shoes offers both comfort and a boost of confidence — two things that sound pretty nice when it comes time to launch into something nerve-wrackingly new.
 So, now that 2019 has arrived, what are the new shoe trends that can help you kick things off right?